-Haru Invest is a crypto wealth management app based in Singapore that offers high yields of up to 25% on your crypto deposits.
-In this review of Haru Invest, we will dive deeper into the platform and explore some of the risks associated with this type of investment.
+Haru Invest is a crypto wealth management app registered in Singapore that offers high yields of up to 22.5% on your crypto deposits.
+In this review of Haru Invest, we will dive deeper into the platform and explore some risks associated with this type of investment.
 Is Haru Invest safe?
 Let’s find out in our Haru Invest review.

 ⭐ Find the best bitcoin lending platform.

 Haru was launched in 2019 as a business unit of the blockchain fund Block Crafter which is based in South Korea, and approved as a crypto asset management fund in the British Virgin Islands.

 Haru doesn’t publish any statistical information that would give you an idea about the platform’s track record.